Beukhof-Techniek/N2kFuelLevelAdapter/README.md

 NMEA 2000, abbreviated to NMEA2k or N2K and standardised as IEC 61162-3, is a plug-and-play communications standard used for connecting marine sensors and display units within ships and boats.
 Electrically, NMEA 2000 is compatible with the Controller Area Network ("CAN Bus") used on road vehicles and fuel engines.
 The higher-level protocol format is based on SAE J1939, with specific messages for the marine environment.
 Every message that is communicated, consists of a header and a data packet.
 The header specifies the transmitting device, the device to which the message was sent (which may be all devices), the message priority and the PGN (Parameter Group Number) which indicates the type of the message and thus how the data bytes should be interpreted.

-A few examples of PGN codes are:
+A few examples of PGNs are:
 |PGN|Description|
 |----|-----|
 |127505|Fluid level|